B2B Lead Generation Glossary

 MQL Inflation is the practice of lowering qualification thresholds to hit lead volume targets, resulting in more leads but lower conversion rates in B2B tech marketing programs.

-This creates artificial marketing success metrics while degrading sales team productivity.
-You game the system by hitting lead targets while sales acceptance rates drop.
-MQL inflation typically occurs when marketing teams face pressure to increase lead volume without corresponding revenue growth requirements, creating a disconnect between marketing metrics and sales reality.
+Artificial success metrics get created.
+Sales team productivity degrades.
+Gaming the system by hitting lead targets while sales acceptance rates drop is a losing trade that rarely gets called out until the damage is obvious.
+MQL inflation typically occurs when marketing teams face pressure to increase lead volume without corresponding revenue growth requirements, creating a disconnect between marketing metrics and sales reality that poisons the relationship between the two functions.

 Related Terms: